hyperledger/fabric-ca/docs/source/users-guide.rst

-The following command would then register a new identity with an enrollment id of "admin3" which it takes from the command line, and the remainder is taken from the configuration file including the identity type: "user", affiliation: "org1.department1", and two attributes: "hf.Revoker" and "anotherAttrName".
+The following command would then register a new identity with an enrollment id of "admin3" which it takes from the command line, and the remainder is taken from the configuration file including the identity type: "client", affiliation: "org1.department1", and two attributes: "hf.Revoker" and "anotherAttrName".

 .. code:: bash